-In Part 2 of the Staycation crochet cardigan pattern (which includes plus sizes!), we’ll make the sleeves, pockets and collar and join everything into one fabulous, flattering sweater.
-Get Part 1 of the free pattern here or purchase the complete ad-free PDF with stitch chart and schematic for $2.99 here.
+In Part 2 of the Staycation crochet cardigan pattern (which includes plus sizes!), we'll make the sleeves, pockets and collar and join everything into one fabulous, flattering sweater.
+Get Part 1 of the free pattern here or purchase the complete ad-free PDF with stitch chart and schematic here.

 Last week I shared Part 1 of the Staycation women's crochet cardigan pattern and today I'm excited to show you how to finish this puppy off.
 It's been fun to see how many of you jumped on this pattern and started your own Staycation Cardigan this weekend!
 (I'm always thrilled to see your stitches.
 Show them off by tagging @makeanddocrew on Instagram and using #makeanddocrew when you post.)